Keto Diet Facts vs Myths: What Beginners Should Know

-Understanding keto diet beginners facts vs myths is more important than ever as the ketogenic diet continues to dominate health conversations worldwide.
-With so much conflicting information online — from breathless success stories to dire warnings — it can be genuinely difficult to know what is true and what is wishful thinking.
-This guide cuts through the noise, examines the actual science, and gives you an honest picture of what the keto diet can and cannot do, so you can make an informed decision before you overhaul your eating habits.
+Separating keto diet beginners facts vs myths has never been more important.
+As the ketogenic diet continues to dominate health conversations in 2026, conflicting information floods every corner of the internet — from breathless success stories to dire warnings.
+This guide cuts through the noise, examines the actual science, and gives you an honest picture of what the keto diet can and cannot do, so you can make a genuinely informed decision before overhauling your eating habits.

 What Is the Keto Diet?